 10. Access to members only-features online

-Step 2 – Join the Spirits of Saint Louis R/C Club:
+Step 2 – Join the Spirits of St Louis Radio Control Club:

-Although you can fly three times as a guest of a Spirits member, to enjoy the field anytime during regular flying hours you need to become a member.
-Its a pretty simple process, just do the following:
+Although you can fly three times as a guest of a Spirits member, to enjoy the field anytime during regular flying hours you must become a member.
+Its a simple process, just do the following:

 Step 3 – Find an instructor to help you:

-To find a model airplane flight instructor, Click HERE:
+To find a model airplane flight instructor click and send an email.